Grubb Parsons: Under Thomas Grubb

+Under Howard Grubb

 With Thomas Grubb approaching retirement, in 1865 he was joined in managing the company by his son Howard Grubb.
 Thomas Grubb retired in 1868 and died in 1878.
 Howard Grubb solidified the company's reputation for high-quality optical instruments, and was knighted in 1887.

+The Grubbs contributed to the early development of astronomical spectroscopy by producing various spectroscopes.
+Surviving examples include spectroscopes with two and six prisms (the latter completed in 1867).